HaleFader/HaleFader.github.io/index.md

        style="width: 100%; max-width: 100%; height: 500px; border: none;">
 </iframe>
 <figcaption style="font-style: italic; text-align: center; margin: 10px auto 0; color: #555; max-width: 90%; transform: translateX(-5%);">
- Figure 3: Two bar plots, one showing the health grade distribution and the other showing the rating distribution across the boroughs.
+ Figure 3: Two bar plots, one showing the health grade distribution and the other showing the rating distribution across the boroughs. <br> By dragging your cursor over the bars you can see the exact percentages.
 </figcaption>
 </figure>
 <br><br>